Why make a Will?

 Why use a solicitor?

-Most stationers sell Will-making forms with a string of instructions. if you are feeling brave then go for it, but be warned that one word out of place or the incorrect use of a technical term may invalidate your Will or, worse, disinherit your chosen beneficiaries.
+Most stationers sell Will-making forms with a set of instructions. if you are feeling brave then go for it, but be warned that one word out of place or the incorrect use of a technical term may invalidate your Will or, worse, disinherit your chosen beneficiaries.
+Before you start, ask yourself why you want to make your own Will.
+If the answer is to save money then do please think about that very carefully.
+Most people begrudge spending money on making a Will as its just a simple document isn't it?
+Well no. Go and look at the 1837 Wills Act which may help to remind you that the real problem is usually not knowing what you don't know.

 We like to illustrate a simple pitfall:

-If you want to make a Will or need estate planning advice please contact Nick Fluck; Julia Thompson or James Buxton via our contacts links
+If you want to make a Will or need estate planning advice please contact Nick Fluck or James Buxton via our contacts links